profclems/glab/docs/source/mr/index.rst

 ::

-  $ glab mr create --autofill --labels bugfix
+  $ glab mr create --fill --labels bugfix
   $ glab mr merge 123
   $ glab mr note -m "needs to do X before it can be merged" branch-foo